-It's no secret that investing in stocks has been one of the best ways to accumulate wealth; that stocks, as an asset class, tend to trounce everything else on an after-tax inflation-adjusted basis provided you have constructed your investment portfolio intelligently due to the productive nature of the underlying operating companies.
-Nevertheless, many investors don't seem to intrinsically understand how investing in stocks works.
+It's no secret that investing in stocks has been one of the best ways to accumulate wealth.
+Stocks, as an asset class, tend to trounce every other investment.

-Let's take this opportunity to clear up three things you need to know before you acquire your first share of stock.
-By laying the misconceptions out on the table, you have a better chance of arming yourself against risks you may not even realize you are taking as well as tempering your expectations to more reasonable levels.
+Let's take this opportunity to clear up three things you need to know before you acquire your first shares of stock.

-1. Stocks Follow Their Earnings Over the Long-Term But Can Fluctuate Wildly Over the Short-Term
+Stocks Follow Their Earnings Over the Long-Term but Can Fluctuate

 Nevertheless, the stock market is a giant auction at its core.
 This means that from time to time, investor sentiment and structural challenges may result in equity prices deviating substantially from the real, underlying intrinsic value of a firm.